-The Ministry of Agriculture and Fisheries (MAF) will play a dominant role in partnership with the MoEY in ensuring that agricultural provisions are made available to the schools whether they in the rural or urban areas and will work with key stakeholders to this end as the MoEY seeks to promote Jamaica's mantra, "eat what we grow and grow what we eat".
+The Ministry of Agriculture and Fisheries (MAF) will play a dominant role in partnership with the MoEY in ensuring that agricultural provisions are made available to the schools whether in the rural or urban areas and will work with key stakeholders to this end as the MoEY seeks to promote Jamaica's mantra, "eat what we grow and grow what we eat".
 Instilling these values in the students at this level is of utmost importance.
-Whether rural or urban all students will be treated with equity and will be provided with the proper nutrition as set out in the National School Nutrition Standards developed by the MOHW (June 2019).
+Whether rural or urban all students will be treated with equity and will be provided with the proper nutrition as set out in the National School Nutrition Standards developed by the MoHW (2023).

-The need for these students to be engaged in physical activity is also important however the MoEY is aware of the issues faced by some schools due to the limited space which is available for physical activities especially those in the urban areas.
-The MoEY will therefore seek to increase the number of feeding days currently allotted from the pre-primary to the secondary levels.
+The need for these students to be engaged in physical activity is also important, however, the MoEY is aware of the issues faced by some schools due to the limited space which is available for physical activities especially those in the urban areas.
+The MoEY will work closely with the various stakeholders in ensuring that students are afforded the opportunity to engage in physical activities.